spax021/Axiom/README.md

 #AXIOMQ ASSIGNMENT

+*Note: same assignment writen in GOlang can be found here: https://github.com/spax021/AXIOMZADATAK

 # Test Strategy and Documentation

 ## Introduction

-This document outlines the test strategy, challenges faced, and suggestions related to the implementation and execution of automated tests for the `AXIOMZADATAK` project.
+This document outlines the test strategy, challenges faced, and suggestions related to the implementation and execution of automated tests for the `AXIOM` project.
 The tests were developed using Java, Rest Assured and TestNG tools to cover both positive and negative scenarios for User and Order functionalities.

 ## Test Strategy